ajs17/memills-ng/content/family-of-edward-hallock-mills/assets/images/1922-09-George-Jansen.md

 citation: "Notebooks of George E. Jansen, Tompkins County History Center."
 notes: >-

-    - Libbie Peck was the wife of George Peck.
+    - Libbie Peck was the wife of [George Riley Peck](https://www.findagrave.com/memorial/20462930/george-riley-peck) (14 May 1851 to 28 Nov 1916).

     - The final two entries are underlined.
 The list itself is crossed out twice.